A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: The quantum -theory of flag manifolds

 \begin{prop} We have $v \smash{{}^\rightarrow_\rightarrow} w$ if and only if the pair $(v,w)$ satisfies Conditions~{\rm A1} and {\rm A$1'$}.
 Moreover, the corresponding path $v=v_0,\,v_1,\,\ldots,\,v_m=w$ in $\QB(S_n)$ (with edges labeled by a subsequence of $\Gamma(\varpi_k)$) is unique, and we have

 \end{prop}

 \begin{proof} Given $v \smash{{}^\rightarrow_\rightarrow} w$, the pair $(v,w)$ satisfies Condition~{\rm A1} by~\cite[Lemma~4.8~(1)]{lenfmp}.
 On another hand, the given path from $v$ to $w$ in $\QB(S_n)$ with edges labeled by a subsequence of $\Gamma(\varpi_k)$ can be transformed into a similar path with edges labeled by a subsequence of $\Gamma'(\varpi_k)$.
-Indeed, by comparing the structures of $\Gamma(\varpi_k)$ and $\Gamma'(\varpi_k)$, we can see that the mentioned transformation only involves commutations of transpositions.
+Indeed, by comparing the structures of $\Gamma(\varpi_k)$ and $\Gamma'(\varpi_k)$, we can see that the first sequence of roots can be transformed into the second one by repeatedly swapping successive orthogonal roots; this implies that we can realize the mentioned transformation of paths in $\QB(S_n)$ by swapping successive commuting transpositions.
 We will prove Condition~A$1'$ based on the new path.
 The first part is immediate.
 Now assume for contradiction that $v(i)\prec^r w(j)\prec^r w(i)$ for $n\ge i>j\ge k+1$.
 Examining the sequence of transpositions that involve position $i$, we can see that one of them violates the criterion in Proposition~\ref{prop:quantum_bruhat_order_type_A}.

 Now assume that the pair $(v,w)$ satisfies Conditions~{\rm A1} and {\rm A$1'$}.
 By \cite[Lemma~4.8~(2)]{lenfmp}, there exists a unique path $v=v_0,\,v_1,\,\ldots,\,v_m$ in $\QB(S_n)$ with $v_m(i)=w(i)$ for $i=1,\ldots,k$.
 Moreover, the stated property of the entries $v_j(i)$ for a fixed $i\in\{1,\ldots,k\}$ is part of the same lemma.
 Meanwhile, the case of $i\in\{k+1,\ldots,n\}$ is proved in a similar way, by using the the path labeled by a subsequence of $\Gamma'(\varpi_k)$ which is obtained from the above one.
 Finally, based on the first part of this proof, the pair $(v,v_m)$ satisfies Condition A$1'$, which further implies that $v_m=w$. \end{proof}